How did we do in 2019?

 What Does This Mean to Me?

 First, keep in mind that real estate markets are highly segmented.
 The state of your specific market depends heavily on your neighborhood (not even your town), the size of your house and the houses around you, and the condition of your home.
 The numbers above summarize Des Moines and surrounding areas overall but may not apply to you directly.

-- If you’re thinking about buying a home in 2019 or 2020, you’ll still probably want to buy in 2019.
-Interest rates are still historically low, and they will only rise for the next few years.
+- If you’re thinking about buying a home in 2020, let’s do it.
+Interest rates are still historically low, and experts are predicting that they won’t stay this low forever.

 - If you’re not ready to make a move at all, then these ebbs and flows of the market do not affect you.
 Keep up with your home maintenance, or working on your credit, or all of the above, if you’re looking to make a move in the future.

 While the numbers above may give you an idea of what to expect, if you are thinking about making a move, contact us, and we can discuss your situation in more detail, so you can either get the most money for selling your house or buy a new house for the right price (or both)!